 Aloneness is a circumstance.
 Loneliness is state of mind.

 I remember the first time I walked around London as a teenager after having grown up in friendly English suburbs and countryside.
-The coldness of the place was confronting and unsettling.
+The emotional chill of the place was confronting and unsettling.
 No-one looked each other in the eye.
 Verbal exchanges were economical and cold.
 There was a man in a shop flicking through a pornography magazine, right next to my face.
 It was weird.

 Half an hour South the culture was friendly, safe and warm.
 Why so?